corda/corda-docs-portal/content/en/release-notes/_index.md

 ## Apache Log4j announcement

+### Update December 22 2021

+An update for CENM 1.4.3 has been released.
+Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.

+All fixes move dependencies to Log4j 2.16.0.

 ### Update December 21 2021

 Investigations are in progress following the release of Log4j 2.17.0.
 As Corda’s explicit disabling of Java